brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * `list-grants`: lists grants for a CMK.
 * `revoke-grant`: remove a grant from a CMK.

-__KMS Policy Conditions - ViaService__ is used to ALLOW/DENY access to your CMK according to which service the request originated from.
+__KMS Policy Conditions - ViaService__ is used to ALLOW/DENY access to your CMKs according to which service the request originated from.

+__KMS Policy Conditions - `aws:SourceVpce`__ is used to enforce access to your CMKs to a specific VPC Endpoint e.g. "vpce-1234abcdf5678c90a" (VPC Endpoint ID).

 __KMS CMK cross-account access__: enable access by
 1. Change CMK Key Policy in origin account to allow a specific userARN/roleARN of destination account to have access.
 2. Set up an IAM policy in destination account with explicit permission to use the CMK in the origin account.
 3. Attach IAM policy to userARN/roleARN in destination account.

+__KMS vs. CloudHSM__
+* CloudHSM: Dedicated access to HSM that complies with government standards (FIPS) + you control keys and software that uses them (you need to do your own key management).
+* KMS: Built on the strong protections of a HSM foundation, highly available/durable, auditable, easy integration with AWS services and applications.

 EC2 security
 * Importing a customer-managed key pair for SSH access: